 Even though you don’t get any PageRank flow, you’d still be awarded points for relevancy.
 Not to mention a link profile with thousands of dofollow inbound links and without a single nofollow backlink looks a little fishy.

-Basically you want to acquire as many backlinks from other sites that are closely related to the topic of your site and your site’s internal pages.
+You want to acquire as many backlinks from other sites that are closely related to the topic of your site and your site’s internal pages.

 You also want a diverse and natural-looking link profile;

-Links from different types of sites (blogs, news sites, .edu & .gov sites, forums, directories, social media, etc…) with natural linking patterns, and a good mix of dofollow and nofollow links.
+Links from different types of sites (blogs, news sites, .edu & .gov sites, forums, directories, social media, etc) with natural linking patterns and a good mix of dofollow and nofollow links.
 (No heavily keyword-optimised anchor texts!)

-External SEO is basically link building and creating social signals for search engines to determine the authority of your site as well as the context of your site.
-Here’s a guide to SEO link building you should really check out.
+External SEO is link building and creating social signals for search engines to determine the authority of your site as well as the context of your site.
+Here’s a guide to SEO link building you should check out.

-Do be careful however not to violate any of Google’s Content Quality Guidelines or participate in link schemes (A.k.a.
+Do be careful, however, not to violate any of Google’s Content Quality Guidelines or participate in link schemes (a.k.a.
 Black-hat SEO) while in the “joyous” process of link building.
 As long as you avoid doing any Black-hat SEO, you’re most probably doing White-hat SEO.

 If you’d like to learn practical techniques on how to search engine optimise your website internally (on-page SEO), as well as externally (off-page SEO), you may want to attend our hands-on SEO course in Singapore.